AFFIRMS Aa3 LONG-TERM G.O. RATING AFFECTING $320 MILLION IN OUTSTANDING DEBT

 to be transferred out of the Debt Service Fund and into the General Fund, and

 $10 million reduction in pay-go capital expenditures.
-Management reports
+The school district

-the district's transportation contract, and the elimination of 200 full time
+transportation contract, and the elimination of 200 full time equivalent

 remain important buffers in the face of economic vulnerabilities, including a